 Nevertheless, some of those who have looked carefully at the source-selection process deny that, as a practical matter, opportunism is a serious problem.
 They by no means deny its existence.
 Rather, they assert that existing institutional arrangements work to minimize the losses caused by opportunism and propose that these arrangements are pretty good solutions to a difficult set of transactional problems (Maser, Subbotin, & Thompson, 2012).
 The efficacy of bid protests is central to this assessment.
 This mechanism relies on interested third parties to ensure that acquisition officials follow the rules that govern source selection.
 Nevertheless, while protesting is cheap and easy, protests are rare and successful protests even rarer.
-About two percent of all protestable sourceselection decisions are protested and, where the General Accountability Office (GAO, the audit, evaluation, and investigative arm of the U.S. Congress) hears protests, only five percent succeed (Gansler & Lucyshyn, 2009).
-This implies an error rate of about one in a thousand, which is pretty good by almost any standard.3
+About 2 percent of all protestable source-selection decisions are protested and, where the GAO hears protests, only 5 percent succeed (Gansler & Lucyshyn, 2009).
+This implies an error rate of about one in a thousand, which is pretty good by almost any standard.

 As good as these results are, if the aim is dramatically improved performance of the acquisition function, they are arguably not good enough.
 While existing institutional arrangements work to lessen the manifestations of opportunistic behavior in government contracting, they leave the participants in the source-selection process constantly on the look out for opportunism from their would-be collaborators and partners.
 This is very costly.
-Its costs are reflected in defensive effort, risk aversion, lack of initiative and imagination, and failed partnerships (Thompson, 1993; Teisman & Klijn, 2002).
+Its costs are reflected in defensive effort,iv risk aversion, lack of initiative and imagination, and failed partnerships (Thompson, 1993; Teisman & Klijn, 2002).
 These consequences go well beyond the effects of fraud and abuse and are themselves among the chief causes of waste in defense acquisition and contracting.